 One of the most common questions an orthodontist in Melbourne hears is, “When can my child get braces?”
 This is a totally understandable question from parents!
 Braces remain one of the most effective orthodontic treatments for helping a child to achieve the perfect smile, with perfectly straight teeth.
 When a child’s teeth are crooked, parents obviously worry about speech development, facial development, teasing from the child’s peers and the child’s self-esteem.
-That’s probably why braces remain one of the top orthodontic treatments that we provide at Reddick Orthodontics.
+That’s probably why braces remain one of the top orthodontic treatments that we provide at Melbourne Orthodontics.

 What’s the Best Age for Braces?

 The best age for a child to get braces is after all of their primary teeth or “baby teeth” have fallen out and been replaced by fully erupted adult teeth.
 This usually happens by the time a child is 8 or 9 years of age.
 The vast majority of children who we treat are between the ages of 9 and 14.

 But just because that is the best time to get braces from your Melbourne orthodontist, does not mean it is the only time.
 Many adults also benefit from treatment.
 We also offer more unobtrusive orthodontic treatments for some adults, such as “invisible” braces, Invisalign or even Invisalign Teen.
 When a child is younger, their teeth and jaws are more pliable and respond better to treatment with braces.
 That’s why we recommend that if a person needs them, it’s best to have the procedure done when they’re in that 9 to 14 age range.

 Once a person reaches adulthood and their jaw is fully developed, the teeth are more “stubborn” when it comes to shifting them with braces.
 Braces can still benefit adults, though, and we treat many adult patients through this method, because it still works.